cmsc733/cmsc733.github.io/project1.md

 <a name='prob'></a>
 ## 2. Problem Statement
 The purpose of this project is to stitch two or more images in order to create one seamless panorama image.
-Each image should have few repeated local features ($$\sim$$ 30-50% or more, emperically chosen).
+Each image should have few repeated local features ($$\sim$$ 30-50\% or more, emperically chosen).
 In this project, you need to capture multiple such images.
-The following method of stitching images should work for most image sets but you'll need to be creative to make the algorithm work on harder image sets.
+The following method of stitching images should work for most image sets but you'll need to be creative for working on harder image sets.

 <a name='ph1'></a>
 ## 3. Phase 1: Traditional Approach